gear-foundation/gear-wiki/docs/examples/DAO.md

     proposal_id: u128,
 },
 ```
-- The ability to continue the transaction. Шf the transaction has not been completed due to nerwork failure, the user can send a message `Continue` indicating the transaction id that needs to be completed:
+- The ability to continue the transaction. Шf the transaction has not been completed due to network failure, the user can send a message `Continue` indicating the transaction id that needs to be completed:

 ```rust
  /// Continues the transaction if it fails due to lack of gas